theatre-js/theatre/build_tests/README.md

 npx zx scripts/publish-to-yalc.mjs
 ```

-2. **Install the dependencies of the test project**
+2. **Install the dependencies of the setup**

 Navigate into the directory of the selected configuration (`parcel_v2` in this
-case) and install the dependencies of the project:
+case) and install the dependencies of the setup:

 ```sh
 cd build_tests/parcel_v2/
 yarn
 ```

-3. **Add the theatre packages to the project from the local registry**
+3. **Add the Theatre.js packages to the setup from the local registry**

 ```sh
 npx yalc link @theatre/core